Kin (film): Plot

-The two bond as brothers during the road trip.
-Jimmy takes Eli into a strip club, where both brothers befriend one of the strippers, Milly.
-When a drunk Jimmy tries to dance on stage with Milly, the owner, Lee, leads his men to beat Jimmy until Eli brandishes the weapon.
+The two brothers bond during the road trip.
+Jimmy takes Eli into a strip club, where both befriend one of the strippers, Milly.
+When a drunk Jimmy tries to dance on stage with her, the owner, Lee, leads his men to beat him until Eli brandishes the weapon.
 Startled, Eli reflexively fires, destroying a pool table.
 The brothers flee and Milly spontaneously joins them.

 Two masked and armored figures detect the weapon's use and follow on motorcycles.
 Jimmy realizes he left the bag of money at the strip club.
 Milly leads the brothers to Lee's card game, where they retrieve the money from him at gunpoint.

 The trio get a room in a Nevada casino.
 Milly discusses her past with Eli throughout the journey; she left her abusive parents as a teen and has failed to establish lasting personal relationships.
 Hal's murder is reported nationally, which Eli sees.
 Police identify Eli and Jimmy as suspects and apprehend them.
 Milly watches from a crowd, and Eli signals his approval that she leave them.
 Jimmy is jailed and Eli rebukes him.

 Taylor and his gang overwhelm the county police station, massacring the officers.
 Before being executed, a wounded officer helps Eli retrieve the weapon from evidence lockup.
-Eli kills most of Taylor's men, saving Jimmy.
+He kills most of Taylor's men, saving Jimmy.

 As Eli and Jimmy prepare to surrender to the FBI, Taylor appears and shoots at Jimmy.
 The two armored pursuers arrive and freeze time for everyone but Eli and themselves.
 The figures unmask to reveal that they are a man and woman.
 The man explains that Eli is actually from their world, which is at war.
-Eli was hidden on this world for his safety until he is old enough to help.
+He was hidden on this world for his safety until he is old enough to help.
 The man tells Eli to stay with his brother and calls Eli his own brother.
 The woman redirects Taylor's bullet and the two leave with the weapon.

 Time resumes and Taylor is killed by his own bullet.
 The brothers are taken into custody.
 Agent Morgan Hunter tells Eli that Jimmy will go to prison, but maybe not for very long if he is cooperative.
 She tacitly accepts that Jimmy has covered for Eli, who will not discuss the weapon.
 Milly arrives and waves at Eli.